hernandoabella/programs/python-programs.md

         number_of_digits = len(str(original_number))
         sum_of_digits = 0

-        # Compute sum of digits raised to the power of the number of digits
+        # Compute the sum of digits raised to the power of the number of digits
         while original_number > 0:
             digit = original_number % 10
             sum_of_digits += digit ** number_of_digits